byterubpay/byterub-site/_posts/2018-05-21-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-05-21.md

 **\<rehrar>** ArticMine: by later I mean the profile shots
 **\<ArticMine>** but one question that came up is verification times
 **\<ArticMine>** This was a very valid point raised by smooth
-**\<moneromooo>** performance\_tests show you verification times for various cases.
+**\<byterubmooo>** performance\_tests show you verification times for various cases.
 The only thing that I know will change it is Pippenger, if it gets coded.
 **\<suraeNoether>** ArticMine: yeah, i wanted to do fees proportional to both expected ver time and space, but i feel like someone shot me down when i suggested ms-kB metric
 **\<suraeNoether>** but i don't recall
 **\<ArticMine>** It more an understanding on what verification times will be with current tech
 **\<UkoeHB>** surae the table of contents should have everything. i don't recall you asking, but sure do whatever you want with it :)
 **\<suraeNoether>** ah, yeah, we'll have to estimate, and it's hardware dependent but the info-theoretic lower bound on the number of operations isn't, and we can use that instead
 **\<ArticMine>** and this will require the optimizations
-**\<suraeNoether>** UkoeHB: if you seek peer review publication, we'll have to probably make sure that rights are reserved or blah blah so the monero project doesn't get sued by the publication company for copy-pasting a document you helped write while volunteering at MRL. :P
+**\<suraeNoether>** UkoeHB: if you seek peer review publication, we'll have to probably make sure that rights are reserved or blah blah so the byterub project doesn't get sued by the publication company for copy-pasting a document you helped write while volunteering at MRL. :P
 **\<ArticMine>** That is where copy left comes in
 **\<suraeNoether>** ArticMine: well, the lower bound will be impelmentation-independent. like, "we know we have to check \*at least\* this many group elements, and therefore... " sort of argument
 **\<UkoeHB>** is there any benefit to getting it peer reviewed?